-Notepad++ is one of the best text as well as source code editor which was developed for the Microsoft Windows platform.
-Notepad++ is an open source code editor that is much better than Windows default text editor.
-It supports several features like syntax highlighting, multi-document view, brace matching, macros recording, autocomplete, color codes, etc. But it is not available for Linux.
-If you go to Notepad++ official website, you will notice there is no link to download Notepad++ for Linux distributions.
-However, luckily there is a way that you can use it on Linux distributions because it is available as a snap package for Linux users.
+Notepad++ is one of the best text and source code editors developed for the Microsoft Windows platform.
+Notepad++ is an open-source code editor that is much better than the standard Windows text editor.
+It supports various features like syntax highlighting, multi-document view, bracket matching, macro recording, auto-completion, color codes, etc. But it is not available for Linux.
+If you go to the official website of Notepad++, you will notice that there is no link to download Notepad++ for Linux distributions.
+Fortunately, however, there is a way to use Notepad++ on Linux distributions, as it is available as a snap package for Linux users.

-There are two ways to install Notepad++ in Ubuntu:
+There are two ways to install Notepad++ on Ubuntu:

 - Using GUI

 Install Notepad++ Using Ubuntu GUI